droxit/roxcomposer/doc/elastic.md

 Their Dockerfiles are located in the `docker-images` folder inside the repository.

 * Trace beat: this beat's purpose is to ship message traces.
 It's configuration is located under `elastic/tracebeat/filebeat.yml`.
 The corresponding Elasticsearch mapping is under `elastic/elasticsearch/trace-template.json`.
+* ROXconnector beat: this beat's purpose is to ship the API geteway's logs.
+It's configuration is located under `elastic/connectorbeat/filebeat.yml`.

 ## Logstash